Beacon-Heart/Heart_Beacon/README.md

 Digital Nations need an (Eco sustainable) Economic Heartbeat 😍

-Eco sustainable Economic Heartbeat: It’s TIME: IF Climate Change causes a drop in crop commodity food production by 20–25 % while population continues to grow, THEN it follows that this condition will become a matter of national security.
-This scenario will require a reexamination of Belgian Economist Bernard Lietaer’s TRC Trade Reference Currency in my opinion.
-It’s TIME to implement an Ecologically Sustainable Economic Heartbeat ELSE face > chaos from doing nothing.
-LINK http://lietaer.com/2010/01/terra/
+IF climate change causes a drop in crop commodity by 20–25 % while population grows, THEN this condition will become a matter of national security.
+THEN this will require revisiting Belgian Economist Bernard Lietaer’s TRC Trade Reference Currency ELSE face > chaos LINK http://lietaer.com/2010/01/terra/

 Ecologically sustainable economic transactions need to be incentivized among the world’s Ecological and Economic system of systems.
 The world’s system of systems needs to be time-space synchronized, stochastically harmonized across the world’s UTZ Universal Time Zone via synchronous heartbeat messages composed with OPSCODE brevity codes drawn from a universal structured data exchange syntax lexicon with over 300 use case templates.